HOW DOES SCHOOL ATHLETICS WORK ?

 5. There are FIVE DISTRICTS to cover all areas of Northumberland:

 THREE ATHLETES are chosen from each area to compete at the County Championships, except for Newcastle who are allowed 4.
-In exceptional circumstances Areas are allowed to excede those numbers.
+In exceptional circumstances districts are allowed to excede those numbers.
+In the Minors Championships all areas are allowed up to 4 entries in each event, because there is scoring for a team competition.

 6. There are TWO CHAMPIONSHIPS at COUNTY LEVEL -